opowell/saveorskip/README.md

 ## How to use

-1. Visit a website you like.
-2. Click the green icon.
+1. Click the green icon.
-3. Click "Save and go".

-This saves the current link, searches for further recommendations, picks one and then sends you to it.

-## Finding links

-This extension has generic code for finding links on any webpage, however it also contains specialized code for finding links from particular sources.
-Sites with customized code are:

-- reddit.com
-- news.ycombinator.com
-- youtube.com
+2. Click "go forward".

+By default, pages you visit are marked as "saved" and generate new suggestions in the future.
+But this can of course be changed.

 ## Development setup